judge0/compilers/README.md

 **Judge0 API Base** is an base API Docker image with installed compilers, interpreters and sandbox environment - [isolate](https://github.com/ioi/isolate).

 ## Compilers and Interpreters
-Each compiler and interpreter is compiled during image build, or if precompiled binary was available for x86_64 architecture then this binary was used.
+Each compiler and interpreter is compiled during image build, or if precompiled binary was available for x86_64 architecture then this binary is used.

 We used this approach of compiling each compiler and interpreter instead of installing available packages because we have full control of choosing where this compiler and interpreter will be installed.
 That also gives us ability to install some compilers and interpreters that are not available with package manager.